TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 # FiPy Dev-Kit - MQTT/TLS 1.2

-> Works with NB-IoT or LTE-M
+> Works with NB-IoT and LTE-M

-This tutorial gives brief instructions on how to get started with the FiPy dev-kit.
-This tutorial will send data with the MQTT protocol using TLS 1.2 encryption directly to Telenor Managed IoT Cloud (MIC) over the LTE-M (Cat M1) or NB-IoT (NB1) network.
+This tutorial gives you step by step instructions on how to get started with your FiPy dev-kit.
+You will learn how to program your dev-kit and send data with the MQTT protocol using TLS 1.2 encryption directly to Telenor Managed IoT Cloud (MIC) over the LTE-M (Cat M1) or NB-IoT (NB1) network.

 You will learn how to:

-   * download and install the VSCode editor and the Pymakr plugin
+   * Download the software you need
-   * assemble the dev-kit and connect it to the VSCode editor
+   * Assemble the dev-kit
-   * create a Telenor Managed IoT Cloud (MIC) platform account
+   * Create an account in Telenor Managed IoT Cloud (MIC)
-   * register your dev-kit in MIC and create payload transformations
+   * Register your device (dev-kit) as a thing in MIC
-   * flash the modem firmware on the FiPy (to support either LTE-M or NB-IoT)
+   * Update device firmware if needed
+   * Program your dev-kit
-   * program the dev-kit and send data to MIC using MQTT over Telenor's excellent 4G LTE-M or NB-IoT network
+   * Send data to MIC using MQTT over Telenor's excellent 4G LTE-M or NB-IoT network
-   * view your data in MIC
+   * View your data in MIC and tailor your dashboard

 You can also find a lot of info related to the FiPy on Pycom's own documentation site: https://docs.pycom.io/gettingstarted/

-## 1. Download and Install the VSCode Editor and the Pymakr Plugin
+## 1. Download the software you need

-This chapter will show you how to download and install the VSCode editor and the Pymakr plugin.
-The Pymakr plugin together with the VSCode editor is what you will use to connect to and program your FiPy dev-kit.
+To connect and program the FiPy dev-kit you need to download and install:

+   * Visual Studio Code editor (VSCode editor)
+   * Pymakr plugin in VSCode editor

-### 1.1 Download the VSCode Editor
+### 1.1 Download the Visual Studio Code Editor (VSCode editor)

 You can download the VSCode editor for Windows, Linux and MacOS here: https://code.visualstudio.com/download.
-Download and install the VSCode editor for your operating system.
+Choose the right option for your operating system and download and install the program.

 ![Download VSCode](https://github.com/TelenorStartIoT/tutorials/blob/master/02-fipy-mqtt/assets/00-download-vscode.png)